HibatAllah5/alx_database/SQL_introduction/README.md

-HELLO, in this project we are going to work on SQL and it's charachters.
+HELLO, in this project we are going to work on SQL and it's characters.